juliendargelos/easings/readme.md

 #### Types

-The library export basic types you might find useful if you want to expose easing options in your own library:
+The library exports basic types you might find useful if you want to expose easing options in your own library:

 ```typescript
 import { EasingName, EasingFunction } from '@juliendargelos/easing'